LordofGrange/LordofGrange/README.md

-- 👋 Hi, I’m @LordofGrange
+- 👋 Hi, I’m @LordofGrange (MRF)
 - 👀 I’m interested in arbitrage
 - 🌱 I traded commodities in the open pit (back in the day)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on arbitrage projects
 - 📫 I am easy to find....search Lord LeRoy Young

 <!---